Sheltered Villas in Greece and Floating Terraces in India: 10 Unbuilt Projects Submitted by our Readers

 Houses and Villas are the most researched topics on ArchDaily.
-Putting together a curated selection of conceptual submissions, this week’s Best Unbuilt Architecture focuses on the residential sector.
+Putting together a curated selection of conceptual interventions, this week’s Best Unbuilt Architecture focuses on the residential sector.
 From all over the world, this group presents proposals submitted by our readers.

 This article highlights a floating terraces project from India, a lodge in Ethiopia, a seasonal home for an Iranian family in Germany, and a residential compound in Saudi Arabia.
 Beach houses in Greece, Croatia, and the U.S. are also featured, showcasing different approaches for the same program.
 Moreover, more futuristic interventions include the Mountain House on the rocky cliffs of British Columbia, and the blue house, an aquarium-like type of home.